japinol7/the-codemaster/README.md

 	> Levels:
 	    > In this demo, levels are completed by getting all the batteries and files disks.
+	    > What happens in a level, stays in that level.
+	      > That means that when you leave a level, all effects and NPCs
+	        in that level get paused; to be reactivated as soon as the player enters that level again.
+	      > This is a game feature, not a bug.
+	        Yeah, really.
+It is a design decision.
 	    > Number of levels implemented for this demo: 18.
 	> Doors:
 	    > Use them to go to other levels.